 - Understand your Current State: You will need to know where you are regarding strategic priorities and plans, budgets, and current status of data, people, process, and architecture.

-- Get Everyone on the Same Page: Ensure executives and employees are on the same page about the rationale for transforming customer experience and the hard work and commitment it takes and how it is important to stick thru the long and arduous journey.
+- Get Everyone on the Same Page: Ensure executives and employees are on the same page about the rationale for transforming customer experience and the hard work and commitment it takes and how it is crucial to stick thru the long and arduous journey.

 - Listen to the Voices: Well, not those voices in your head.
-However, listen to the voice of the customer, voice of the employees and other stakeholders in the client management value chain.
+However, listen to the voice of the customer, the voice of the employees and other stakeholders in the client management value chain.
 Understand the true nature of the customer experience pitfalls and impediments.

 - Define Future State Experiences: Define the ideal state customer experience thru a mapping of personas, their customer journeys, the tools and techniques involved.
 Incorporate any innovations that can be sparked as a part of the new standard.
-You may develop design prototypes, clickable workflows, simulation and other techniques.
+You may develop design prototypes, clickable workflows, simulation, and other techniques.

 - Develop a Transformation Roadmap: Prioritize your capabilities and specific features/functions based on the highest impact on customer experience.
-Sequence the capabilities in logical clusters of capabilities and specific improvements that need to be done.
+Sequence the capabilities in logical clusters of capabilities and particular improvements that need to be done.
 Jumping from doing work in bits and pieces makes the transformation effort disjointed and diminishes the impact.

 - Develop and Deploy: Develop, implement and deliver the capabilities required to transform the customer experience.

 - Monitor, Measure, Iterate and Refine: It is unlikely that you will get to an optimal state of customer experience in the first go.
-Hence, it is important to monitor the new processes and measure the efficacy and then iterate and refine incrementally.
+Hence, it is essential to monitor the new processes and measure the efficacy and then iterate and refine incrementally.
 Transformation leaps followed by Kaizen (incremental improvement) is an ideal recipe for success in high-profile transformation programs.